ronkow/python-for-data-practitioners/README.md

 <br><br>
 -->

 Missing from this list is JupyterLab.
-Enter `pip install jupyterlab` at the prompt.
+Enter `pip install jupyterlab` in Anaconda Prompt.
 This command downloads and installs JupyterLab and other packages it depends on from the Python Package Index.
 Another way to install JupyterLab is to use the command `conda install -c conda-forge jupyterlab`, which downloads and installs JupyterLab from the [Conda Forge](https://conda-forge.org/) repository.

 To open JupyterLab, enter `jupyter-lab` (note the hyphen) in Anaconda Prompt.
 This will open JupyterLab in your default web browser.